plone/plone.app.multilingual/README.rst

 Through the web
 ~~~~~~~~~~~~~~~

-Via the content type definition in the `Dexterity Content Types` control panel.
+Via the content type definition in the *Dexterity Content Types* control panel.

 Internal design of plone.multilingual
 ======================================

-All the internal features are implementated on the package plone.multilingual.
+All the internal features are implemented on the package plone.multilingual.

 The key points are: